JohannesPfeifer/DSGE_mod/README.md

 ## Gali_2015

+### Gali_2015_chapter_3.mod

+Implements the baseline New Keynesian model of Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 3

 ### Gali_2015_chapter_4.mod
 Implements the welfare analysis of Chapter 4.4 on simple rules in the baseline New Keynesian model of Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.